ddorn/blog/ai-co2/post.md

 The best solution for this is to *communicate the full distribution*.
 Using the median discards the most energy-intensive half of the generations, which are much more energy-intensive than the bottom half and are the generations at the core of the challenge of energy optimisation.

+## What to count

 Even with a proper methodology on _how_ to count emissions, there are also a lot of choices on _what_ to count.

 **Location-based emissions.** Emissions should be reported using location-based emissions, and not market-based emissions.
 The location-based emissions correspond to the carbon emitted by the datacenters, which is the main figure of interest.
 On the other hand, market-based emissions are an accountability figure.
 They correspond to the location-based emissions minus the amount of clean energy certificates bought by a company.
 Those clean energy certificates are comparable to independent investments in renewable energy, and cannot be meaningfully removed from the datacenter's emissions.
 For instance, if Google had bought twice as many certificates, they could have concluded that their LLM apps have negative emissions, and actually remove carbon from the atmosphere!

+**Sources of emissions.**
+- model training / total use
+- all inference
+- datacenter construction, teardown
+- employees commuting

+## Metric design

-**Decisions inform metrics.** Now, if there's one thing I've learned from reading "[How to Measure Anything](https://www.goodreads.com/book/show/444653.How_to_Measure_Anything)", it's that the goal of measuring is to enable better decision-making, and so we should design our metrics based on which decisions we need to make.
+Now, if there's one thing I've taken from reading [How to Measure Anything](https://www.goodreads.com/book/show/444653.How_to_Measure_Anything), it's that before measuring something, one should ask why they are measuring it, and that this answer should be "to take a better decision".
+Given this, we should design our metrics to make them most informative based on which decisions we need to make.

+So what decisions need to be made, and what is needed for it?

+My main question, and what got me here in the first place, is wether I need to reduce my use of AI to align with my personal evironmental goals.
+My estimates of my emissions from LLM use range from a few kilos to a few tons.
+If it turns out to be a few tons, I want to drasticly select what I use it for, but if it's a few kilos, it's irrelevant in my yearly emissions.

+App developpers have a similar question: which provider will have the best trade-off between quality, cost, and environmental impact for my usecase? (if they care at all about environmental impact)

+Policymakers have different questions.
+Should environmental policies focus more on training or inference?
+How can we expect power usage of training/inference to grow over time?

+**Better metrics.**
-**Striving to be better.** To have an honest conversation about the environmental impact of LLM use, future papers will need to:
+To answer those questions and have an honest conversation about the environmental impact of LLM use, future papers would need to:

 1. Report emissions separately for each model
-2. When giving per-prompt estimates, report the prompt and completion length
+1. When giving per-prompt estimates, report the prompt and completion length
-3. Or better: report emissions for multiple or all prompt and answer lengths
+1. Ideal: report expected emissions for multiple or all prompt and answer lengths
-4. Even better: report emissions for every usage percentile, not only the 50th (along with the prompt lengths at each percentile)
-5. Always use location-based emissions to report about usage emissions
+1. Always use location-based emissions to report about usage emissions
+1. Report total training and inference emissions per model

-**Science is collaborative.** These methodological choices have a significant, cumulative effect on a paper's conclusions.
-They also highlight the importance of the peer-review process, which is designed specifically to challenge these kinds of methodological assumptions before publication.
+**Science is collaborative.** These methodological choices have a significant, cumulative effect on a report's conclusions, and highlight the importance of the peer-review process, which is designed specifically to challenge these kinds of methodological assumptions before publication.
 An external reviewer of this paper would almost certainly have questioned whether the 'median prompt' is a robust metric or why the costs of high-end models were not disaggregated.

-**Even better.** If I had the time and access, I would try to provide a **predictive model** of per-prompt emission.
-It isn't possible to measure directly the power used by a single prompt because of batching, but one can surely model it using the coarse estimates of power consumption of a group of prompts.

-The relationship between prompt length, model, modalities, and emissions is surely piecewise linear or quadratic, and LLM providers have more than enough data to fit such a model.
-I would then create a small page where users can see how much emissions a specific prompt would likely produce, and even connect their Gemini account to get detailed reports.
-This is empowering transparency.
+So,

+6. Submit their methodology to peer review

 ## Footnotes